 There are several biological options.
 One is to sic a parasite on the grubs.
 Heterorhabditis bacteriophora nematodes are very small unsegmented worms.
-They search out grubs and enter them to release a deadly bacteria, but have no detrimental effect on earthworms, ladybugs, and other helpful insects.
+They search out grubs and enter them to release deadly bacteria, but they have no detrimental effect on earthworms, ladybugs, and other helpful insects.
 This product is available online and in mail-order catalogs, often sold as Hb nematodes.
-Apply the nematodes any time of the year when soil temperatures during the day are above 52°F and soil-dwelling insects are present.
-Apply them late in the day to turf with adequate soil moisture, then water them in immediately.
+Apply the nematodes at any time of the year when soil temperatures during the day are above 52 degrees Fahrenheit and soil-dwelling insects are present.
+Apply them late in the day to turf with adequate soil moisture; then water them in immediately.

 Another option is to apply microbial products.
-Bacillus thuringiensis galleriae, found in products like beetleGONE!, kills the larger second and third instar larvae, without affecting plants, birds, bees, ladybugs, or aquatic species.
+Bacillus thuringiensis galleriae, found in products like grubGONE!, kills the larger second- and third-instar larvae without affecting plants, birds, bees, ladybugs, or aquatic species.
 The grubs must ingest the toxin, so after spraying or spreading the product, irrigate heavily.
 Chromobacterium subtsugae strain PRAA4-1T, in products such as Grandevo, also kills grubs, as well as some other insects and mites.
-Apply when the grubs are small, and irrigate heavily after application.
+Apply when the grubs are small and irrigate heavily after application.

 Chemical Solutions for Killing Grubs

 Insecticides that contain only bifenthrin, cyfluthrin, deltamethrin, gamma-cyhalothrin, lambda-cyhalothrin or permethrin are not effective for any phase of grub control.

 Preventive Chemical Treatments